catgriffin85/project-portfolio-2-quiz/README.md

 ### Question Page

 The quiz is made up of 10 questions.
-Each question offers four possible answer for the user to choose from.
+Each question offers four possible answers for the user to choose from.
 If the correct answer is selected the button will turn green.
 However, if the incorrect answer is selected the button will turn red and the correct answer will turn green.
 Once an answer, right or wrong, is selected a fun fact relating to the question will be displayed.
 The score is tracked below the fact and shows correct answers out of ten.
 A timer has been set so that after six seconds the next question is displayed.
 Once an answer has been clicked the buttons become unresponsive until the next question is displayed.

 Correct answer selected: